England talking points: Lionesses' character shines against Spain with Keira Walsh key to comeback

 Wednesday's quarter-final was the toughest test Sarina Wiegman's England have faced so far.
 As soon as Spain scored, this was the time where everything they have learned under the Dutch coach was about to come into play.

 In previous tournaments, the Lionesses may have become overawed by the occasion.
-Much of the almost 29,000-strong crowd were backing England, and often at times, got on their backs when things were not going well.
+Much of the almost 29,000-strong crowd at the Amex were backing England, and often at times, got on their backs when things were not going well.
 This has rarely - if ever - happened to the Lionesses under Wiegman.

-They were also facing a Spain side who tried everything in their arsenal to put off an in-form and often dominant England.
-They had the better possession, more shots and other tried other tactics too, but England's mental toughness won the day.
+They were also facing a Spain side who tried everything in their arsenal to disrupt an in-form England.
+They had the better possession, more shots and tried other tactics too, but England's mental toughness won the day.

 It could almost be dubbed 'the Sarina effect'.
 This is exactly the kinds of situations she was bought in to navigate, making the Lionesses better at riding through those tough moments - or this case, almost entire games - and still come out on top.